Jhd9252/chatapp/README.md

 ## Goal:

 This was a personal project, following along Burak Orkmez's course (https://www.udemy.com/course/the-web-dev-bootcamp/?couponCode=DA64BA3F36F6D786D143).
-My personal goal for this project was more exposure to backend API creation, and first time use of websockets.
+My personal goal for this project was more exposure to backend RESTful APIs, websockets, password encryption and MERN.

 ---
 ## Features